Best Computer Preventive Maintenance Practices

-For the ball mouse (must be obsolete by now), it is important to open on the underside to remove the ball so as to be able to access the rollers.
+For the ball mouse (obsolete by now), it is important to open on the underside to remove the ball to be able to access the rollers.
 Most of the dirt accumulates on the rollers and the ball.

 How to Clean the Keyboard

-Since the keyboard accumulates all sorts of dust particles and debris, it is good to first remove those debris.
+Since the keyboard accumulates all sorts of dust particles and debris, it is good to first remove that debris.

-Now get a cotton bud (ear bud), dip it in a cleaning fluid and use it to clean in between the keys.
+Now get a cotton bud (earbud), dip it in cleaning fluid and use it to clean in between the keys.
 After cleaning in between the keys, get your piece of cloth and wet it with the cleaner you are using.

-If however you have poured some liquids like coffee on your keyboard, you will be required to remove the screws so that you can clean the inside parts.
+If however, you have poured some liquids like coffee on your keyboard, you will be required to remove the screws so that you can clean the inside parts.

 Brush for Removing Dirt on Keyboard